top of page

 Author: Chloe Lau, Associate Solicitor

 Hong Kong's privacy regulations are primarily governed by the Personal Data (Privacy) Ordinance (PDPO), enacted in 1996.
 The PDPO established a framework for the collection, use, and protection of personal information, introducing six data protection principles.
-As technology progressed, the limitations of the PDPO became evident, struggling to address issues like cross-border data transfers, algorithmic decision-making, and data breaches.
+As technology progressed, the limitations of the PDPO became evident, particularly in addressing cross‑border data transfers, algorithmic decision‑making, and data breaches.

 The Push for Change: Notable Data Breaches and Public Concerns

-In the early 2020s, several significant data breaches exposed the personal information of millions of Hong Kong residents.
-In 2022, a major telecom company experienced a cyberattack that compromised the data of over 3 million customers, sparking public outrage and underscoring the inadequacies of the existing legal framework.
-A less severe but similarly embarrassing data breach occurred only recently at Hong Kong’s Cyberport, as reported on our website earlier.
+In the early 2020s, several major data breaches exposed the personal information of millions of Hong Kong residents.
+In 2022, a large telecom provider suffered a cyberattack affecting more than three million customers, triggering public concern and highlighting weaknesses in the existing framework.
+A further data breach occurred at Hong Kong’s Cyberport, which was reported on our website previously.

-In response, a thorough review of the PDPO was conducted, and the Personal Data (Privacy) (Amendment) Ordinance was proposed.
-This proposed legislation was originally set to be put before the Legislative Council by the end of 2024, and once enacted, would likely be introduced gradually, with full implementation anticipated by 2026.
+In response, a comprehensive review of the PDPO was conducted and the Personal Data (Privacy) (Amendment) Ordinance was proposed.
+Originally planned for Legislative Council review by the end of 2024, the amendments are expected to be implemented in stages, with full effect anticipated by 2026.

 Key Changes Under the Proposed 2024 Amendment Ordinance